 Afterword

-Now that I've completed the QMK-based firmware, I'd like to explore keyboard separation and PCB design next.
+Now that I've PerfectlyUnderstood firmware using QMK, I'd like to look into keyboard splitting and PCB design next.